YangLIN1997/YangLIN1997.github.io/_pages/about.md

 ---
 permalink: /
-title: "Yang Lin 林阳"
+title: "Yang Lin"
-excerpt: "Yang Lin, University of Sydney"
+excerpt: "University of Sydney and CSIRO"
 author_profile: true
 redirect_from:
   - /about/